TonyM1958/FoxESS-Cloud/README2.md

 Advanced users: use the same sequence in bash/python scripts to install modules and initialise variables in a run time enviromment.

-## Information
+## User info
-Load information about the user, site or device:
+Return information about the current user:

 ```
-f.get_info()
+f.get_access_count()
 ```

-f.get_info() sets the variable f.info and returns a dictionary containing user information.
+Returns the 'total' number of API accesses allowed per day and the number of API accesses 'remaining' today.

 ## Site, Logger and Device Information
 Load information about a site, data logger or inverter (device):